Prtfw/sagemaker-mlops-workshop/README.md

 ![code-pipeline](docs/sagemaker-notebook.png)

-Once the notebook is running, you will be guided through a series of steps starting with downloading the  [New York City Taxi](https://registry.opendata.aws/nyc-tlc-trip-records-pds/) dataset, uploading this to an Amazon SageMaker S3 bucket along with the data source meta data to trigger a new build in the AWS CodePipeline.
+Once the notebook is running, you will be guided through a series of steps starting with downloading the  [Customer Churn]() dataset, uploading this to an Amazon SageMaker S3 bucket along with the data source meta data to trigger a new build in the AWS CodePipeline.

 ![code-pipeline](docs/datasource-after.png)